codeOfRobin/try-swift-talk/try!Swift.md

 Alamofire Features 💯
 Alamofire Testability 😞👎

-^ Alamofire OTOH is _really_ hard to test (you have to resort to runtime trickery) and solves lots of problems around retrial using it’s own weird constructs around request adapters and request retriers, effectively moving your solution to a level in the stack below your API client, which is 😒 https://github.com/kylef/Mockingjay/blob/master/Sources/Mockingjay/MockingjayURLSessionConfiguration.m
+^ Alamofire OTOH is _really_ hard to test cos most of the time people use the Alamofire singleton and the underlying session behaviour is really hidden (Most people I know resort to runtime trickery) and solves lots of problems around retrial using it’s own weird constructs around request adapters and request retriers, effectively moving your solution to a level in the stack below your API client, which is 😒 https://github.com/kylef/Mockingjay/blob/master/Sources/Mockingjay/MockingjayURLSessionConfiguration.m

 ---